 Master Fu Yuan Ni once told his students: “Those who over-emphasize the martial aspects of tai chi have no idea about the dark mystery at its core.“

 The loss of respect for the sacredness of these arts is a symptom of the loss of respect for the sacredness of Art in general.
 It is a sign of humanity's banishment from the Way.
-The Oglala sage Hehaka Sapa (Black Elk), who died in 1944, often spoke of doing things in a sacred manner.
+The Oglala sage Hehaka Sapa (Black Elk)(1863-1850) fought at the Battle of the Little Bighorn as a 14-year-old warrior.
+He often spoke of doing things in a sacred manner.
 This does not mean “in-a-holier-than-thou manner“ like that of priests, bishops and popes, but just the simple manner of living in harmony with the Way, without pretentiousness and vainglory to sully it.
 Acting in a sacred manner is acting without striving, wu wei.
 To contend and strive proudly after awards and trophies is to ignore Lao Tzu's teaching:

 those who glorify themselves have no merit;

 those who are proud of themselves do not last.(9)